deavid/yarrosco/README.md

   The dependencies of the different programs have their own licenses.
   The resulting binaries may or may not be licensable as Apache License v2.

+### Folder /data/logos-third-party is exempt from this license

+All images from /data/logos-third-party are exempted from the Apache License v2.

+This folder contains official logotypes from the different providers and those are covered by trademark and copyright.

+For more information, see [data/logos-third-party/README_licenses.md](./data/logos-third-party/README_licenses.md)